-- F1.3 To ensure that risks are identified, evaluated and appropriate arrangements made to manage those risks before any arrangements are concluded - F1.4 To make sure that relevant approval is obtained, in line with the limits set out in Appendix 1 before any negotiations are concluded to work for third parties. - F1.5 To ensure that the Council does not enter into any agreement that is beyond its legal authority, in consultation with the Director of Legal and Democratic Services
+F1.3 To ensure that risks are identified, evaluated and appropriate arrangements made to manage those risks before any arrangements are concluded

-- F1.6 To make sure that the approval of Council is obtained to the establishment of any company or incorporated body through which trading activities are to be undertaken. - F1.7 To maintain a register of all contracts entered into with third parties in accordance with procedures specified by the Strategic Director of Resources (see Appendix 1). - F1.8 To make sure that appropriate insurance arrangements are made. - F1.9 To make sure that the Council is not put at risk from any bad debts. - F1.10 To make sure that no contract is subsidised by the Council. - F1.11 To make sure that, wherever possible, payment is received in advance of the delivery of the service. - F1.12 To make sure that the department has the appropriate expertise to undertake the contract. - F1.13 To make sure that such contracts do not impact adversely upon the services provided for the Council. - F1.14 To make sure that all contracts are properly documented, including exit arrangements. - F1.15 To consult with the Strategic Director of Resources where a service wishes to enter into a contract with a third party where the contract expiry date exceeds the remaining life of their main contract with the Council.
-In general, such contracts should not be entered into unless they are capable of being terminated within the main contract period without penalty. - F1.16 To observe all accounting requirements in relation to former DSOs trading accounts of other services or business units and work for third parties as directed by the Strategic Director of Resources.
-This includes an assessment on whether or not the service should be classed as DSO based on the relevant CIPFA guidelines. - F1.17 In conjunction with A1.18 and C2.23, delegate the approval to promote and agree to undertake sold services on behalf of the Council in line with the limits shown in Appendix 1.
+- F1.4 To make sure that relevant approval is obtained, in line with the limits set out in Appendix 1 before any negotiations are concluded to work for third parties. - F1.5 To ensure that the Council does not enter into any agreement that is beyond its legal authority, in consultation with the Director of Governance and Assurance. - F1.6 To make sure that the approval of Council is obtained for the establishment of any company or incorporated body through which trading activities are to be undertaken. - F1.7 To maintain a register of all contracts entered into with third parties in accordance with procedures specified by the Director of Finance (see Appendix 1). - F1.8 To make sure that appropriate insurance arrangements are made. - F1.9 To make sure that the Council is not put at risk from any bad debts. - F1.10 To make sure that no contract is subsidised by the Council. - F1.11 To make sure that, wherever possible, payment is received in advance of the delivery of the service. - F1.12 To make sure that the department has the appropriate expertise to undertake the contract. - F1.13 To make sure that such contracts do not impact adversely upon the services provided for the Council. - F1.14 To make sure that all contracts are properly documented, including exit arrangements. - F1.15 To consult with the Director of Finance where a service wishes to enter into a contract with a third party where the contract expiry date exceeds the remaining life of their main contract with the Council.
+In general, such contracts should not be entered into unless they are capable of being terminated within the main contract period without penalty. - F1.16 To observe all accounting requirements in relation to former DSOs trading accounts of other services or business units and work for third parties as directed by the Director of Finance.
+This includes an assessment on whether or not the service should be classed as DSO based on the relevant CIPFA guidelines.

 F2.
-Partnerships, Accountable Body Arrangements and Grants to Voluntary Bodies
+Partnerships, Accountable Body Arrangements and Joint Arrangements